 All the necessary real estate acquisitions were completed along with the plans and specifications for the Beachfill (Margate & Longport) & bulkhead contracts.
 Bulkhead contract was awarded in Dec 2014.
 Construction began in Aug 2015 & is expected to be completed in Apr 2018.
 Beachfill contract had been delayed due to real estate challenges and acquisition.
 In Jul 2016 sponsor acquired all the necessary real estate for Margate & Longport.
 This allowed for the joint contract for the initial construction of Margate & Longport with Sandy funding and renourishment of Atlantic City & Ventnor with Regular CG funds to be advertised in Aug 2016.
 The contract was awarded 23 Nov 16.
 Construction began on the renourishment in May 2017 & completed in Aug 2017.
-Construction on the remaining initial construction in Margate & Longport began in Margate in Jul 2017.
-Margate pumping was completed in Jan 2018.
-Pumping in Longport is expected to be completed in Mar 2018.
+Construction on the remaining initial construction in Margate & Longport began in Margate in Jul 2017 and completed in Jan 2018.
+Pumping in Longport was completed in Mau 2018.
 During construction it was recognized that the storm water drainage plan which included drainage ponds was not functioning as anticipated.
 After an investigation the decision was made to construct a storm water management system consisting of collection basins, manifold pipes, manholes, & ocean outfalls as a project feature.
-Construction began in Feb 2018 & will continue until Apr 2019.
-Sandy funds (PL 113-2) totaling \$102.45M have been rec'd to complete initial construction (Bulkhead & Beachfill of Margate & Longport).
-Also included in initial construction is the Margate storm water management system.
-Based on PL 113-2 initial construction is at 100% Federal with no sponsor payback.
+Construction began in Feb 2018 & will be completed in Apr 2019.
+Sandy funds (PL 113-2) totaling \$102.45M were rec'd to complete initial construction (Bulkhead & Beachfill of Margate & Longport).
+Initial construction is at 100% Federal with no sponsor payback.

 FCCE funds were used to complete a PIR as a result of damages incurred from Oct 15 nor'easter/ Hurricane Joaquin & Jan 16 nor'easter to the previously completed initial construction features (Atlantic City & Ventnor Beachfills).
 Draft PIR recommendation was to repair project.
-However, project rec'd FY16 CG Work Plan funds so FCCE funding was not necessary as FY17 renourishment contract took the project to design template.
+However, project rec'd FY16 CG Work Plan funds so FCCE funding was not necessary as FY17 nourishment contract took the project to design template.